 Brown Rice Ramen

-- Preheat oven to 350 degrees.
-Using cooking spray, grease a 13x9" disposable lasagna pan.
+- Preheat oven to 350°F. Using cooking spray, grease a 13x9-inch disposable lasagna pan.

 - Put 1 tablespoon of olive oil in a large skillet on medium-high heat.
 Add ground turkey (or protein of choice), 1 tablespoon of garlic, and 1 tablespoon of ginger paste.
 Stir to distribute seasoning throughout the protein and to break the protein into smaller chunks.
 Continue to cook until the protein is fully cooked, with no pink.
 Drain thoroughly and return to the pan with another teaspoon of olive oil.